dotnet/designs/accepted/2022/FunctionPointers.md

     Type[]? parameterTypes)
 ```

-So custom modifiers, except for calling conventions, are not exposed or used by the native runtime.
-They are not necessary for the key scenario of passing or invoking a function pointer and would also interfere with equality and castability.
-If function pointers expose all custom modifiers, such as `out\in` and the C++/CLI `const`, then equality and castability will be based on exact matches to that which is considered overly restrictive for runtime use and may break C++/CLI usage.
+The runtime's internal type for function pointers (which is exposed to managed code as `System.Type` function pointer type) does not hold any custom modifiers for function pointers.
+When such modifiers need to be obtained by the runtime, it will obtain that information in a lower-level manner.
+If the runtime did add modifier suppport to its internal function pointer type then equality and castability of `System.Type` will be based on exact matches which is considered overly restrictive and may break C++/CLI usage.
+It also adds unnecessary overhead.

-Instead custom modifiers will be returned by the managed libraries with no impact on the native runtime.
+Instead, custom modifiers will be returned by new managed reflection APIs through the use of "modified types" with no impact to the native runtime's current usage of function pointers.

 ## Custom modifiers for calling convention
 The only custom modifiers exposed by the runtime are the built-in classes representing calling conventions - these classes are named `System.Runtime.InteropServices.CallConv*`: